peterTPU/ROS-Download/FOR_ArduPilot_ArduSub.md

-# 📝 ArduSub Setup Guide for Ubuntu 20.04
+# 📝 ArduSub Setup Guide for Ubuntu 20.04 and ROS1
 *For ROV/Submarine Simulation with SITL*

 This guide walks you through downloading, building, and testing **ArduSub** — the ArduPilot firmware for underwater vehicles (ROVs/submarines) — on **Ubuntu 20.04** using **Software-In-The-Loop (SITL)** simulation.